iandardik/CS7290_project/README.md

 I worked with Quay Dragon for this project.
 Although we ended up creating different models and writing separate code, we discussed our work and created our final presentation together.

 ## Introduction
 My project is creating a Bayesian model for the number of fantasy football points that NFL players will score from rushing.
-I have implemented both an unpooled and partially pooled model in Pyro, and I have included an earlier version in PyMC3 as well.
+I have implemented both an pooled and partially pooled model in Pyro, and I have included an earlier version in PyMC3 as well.

 ## Updates since the final presentation
 Here is the check list I presented on the final presentation: